Exawind/nalu-wind/docs/source/theory/boundaryConditions.rst

 The momentum equation also penalizes non-zero normal velocity.
 The strength of this penality depends on the penalty factor.
 One can enforce a stronger representation of the boundary by amplifying the penalty factor through the `symmetry_bc_penalty_factor` variable in `solution_options`.
 Its default value is 2.0 which is the minimum required for stability.
 Amplifying the penalty factor will enforce the boundary in a stronger sense, but can also lead to a more difficult matrix solve as with any large penalty term.

 Both strong and weak symmetry boundary conditions have associated error.
 In the weak form the error manifests as non-zero local velocities at the boundary.
 As the mesh is refined, the weak symmetry boundary condition converges to the strong symmetry boundary condition (zero normal velocity) with a first order rate.
-Note that this doesn't mean the error goes away; the error just moves off the boundary and into the domain.
+Note that switching from weak to strong symmetry boundary condition does not make the error go away; the error just moves off the boundary and into the domain.
+The errors for both weak and strong symmetry boundary conditions do go away as the mesh is refined, decreasing with first order rate.

 Weak symmetry has not been implemented for Active Model Split (AMS).